 The design process culminates in the design of the target station as illustrated below.

-In the Leeds conceptual design, the core is characterized by among other activities, processing of passengers, transit area that houses toilets and other secondary facilities, peripheral areas and the administration block.
-The concept of speed and flow are also incorporated into the design.
+In the Leeds conceptual design, the core is characterized by among other activities, processing of passengers, a transit area that houses toilets and other secondary facilities, peripheral areas and the administration block.
+The concepts of speed and flow are also incorporated into the design.
 Other issues considered include capacity requirements, platform considerations, and station configurations.
 In addition to that, the Leeds design incorporates considerations such as security, ways of overcoming hazards, maintenance of staff, and the mobility of passengers.

 As an important element of the capital works design, it is important to consider space as a critical component.
 That consideration takes into mind space requirements for additional tracks when a training loop as illustrated below.
 In addition to that, the project has to capture the sliding mechanism as illustrated in the next diagram.